verida/documentation/docs/client-sdk/data.md

 ## Deleting data

-You can delete a record using the full record or just it’s `_id`:
+You can delete a record using the full record or just its `_id`:

 ```tsx
 const recordId = 'abc123'